keironchaudhry/property-andalucia-frontend/README.md

 ## **User Stories**

+* User stories are based on four types of users: anonymous users, buyer users, seller users and staff users.
+    * Anonymous users are defined as those who are not authenticated but have limited access to the web application.
+    * Buyer users are defined as those who have not marked themselves as a seller upon sign up, but have access to more features across the web application.
+    * Seller users are defined as those users who signed up as selling property, and therefore have access to more features across the web application.
+    * Staff users are defined as those users whose accounts have been created by admin in the backend, and who have been marked as "is_staff" and as a result having access to the blog features of the web application.
+        * **Note:** These accounts can <u>only</u> be made in the backend using the admin panel.
+They are treated as employee accounts, and thus can only be made for special use, unlike the previous two users.

 Epics, User Stories and Backend Tasks can be found in this GitHub repository project Kanban board, and particularly for this project, all user stories can be found [here](https://github.com/users/keironchaudhry/projects/9/views/3).